SiloCityLabs/blog/content/post/2018/2018-08-30-3d-printed-wrist-brace-wip-instructions.md

 -create some cylinders or boxes that pass through the spots you want holes
 -to the arm, add a Boolean Modifier, select Difference, select a cylinder/box
 -hide boxes
--if it&#8217;s good hit Apply to permanently apply it
+-if it's good hit Apply to permanently apply it
 -delete the faces of the beams that are created

 export to STL